bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 Reminder- Business Objectives:
 1) What are some trends in smart device usage?
 2) How could these trends apply to Bellabeat customers?
 3) How could these trends help influence Bellabeat's marketing strategy?

+4) make sleep easier to trakc?? since there were so few participants, encourage to wear sleeping to get more data & weight log data.
+Maybe send a survey to ask why?

+5) A majority of Bellabeat users are considererd sededntary with relation to their steps.
+Bellabeat could set step count goals for users and send out reminders when they need to get up and walk to hit their goals.